 Understanding how these ‘productive urban spaces’ contribute to the overall urban economy.

 Developing new the methodologies and related tools that can be used to capture complexities of informal spatial practices tied to urban exchange.

 Gathering data to build urban intelligence, and work with communities to develop real, collaborative design and policy solutions.

-Our work is rooted in the mens et manus motto at MIT, where students are applying what they learn.
-CREATE trains students, who are practitioners in and researchers of the built environment, to be equipped with ways to engage and integrate marginalized voices in process of practice.
-We aim to be a leading research and practice hub for defining the nature of place in informal urban work and its effect on the purveyors and consumers of informality.
+Our work is rooted in the mens et manus motto at MIT, where students apply what they learn.
+CREATE equips students, who are practitioners in and researchers of the built environment, with ways to engage and integrate marginalized voices in process of practice.
+We are a leading hub of research and practice, defining the nature of place in informal urban work and its effect on the purveyors and consumers of informality.

 CREATE has a five-year history of conducting embedded work in South Africa with students, informal workers and community advocates working side by side.
 We are now also beginning work in Boston, and with collaborators in Zimbabwe.